zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/aniversary_celebration.md

 Originally I forwarded a message of registration to the wechat group of our lab.
 This registration is for attending the Shenzhen branch venue, which will play the global broadcast of the anniversary evening party.
-The next day, Xinyi reminded us that this registration was rewardable, "Don't forget that it will distribute the souvenir shirt for attendees."
+The next day, Xinyi reminded us that this registration was rewarding, "Don't forget that it will distribute the souvenir shirt for attendees."
 So Weida, Xinyi and I all applied for the allocation.
 I found that the channel for students was simply to fill an online doc.
 Editing the doc doesn't need authentication, which means that outsiders who subscribed the wechat account